 Meanwhile, what's the market for your Kruggerand?
 It's not as easy to sell as a share of Coca-Cola.
 You need to have someone evaluate its condition and then find a buyer willing to negotiate with you for some fraction of what it might be worth.
 You could melt it down for its value as a fixed amount of gold, but that's illegal for many currencies and you won't necessarily get the full value of the coin.

-If you buy gold coins (Where do you buy gold and silver coins?
-Often at a coin shop, but then you're paying for the collectible value of the coin as well and that fluctuates based on perceived scarcity of the coin and the quality of the minting.), you're not necessarily better off.
-In that post-apocalyptic world, owning a chicken which can lay eggs every day and make more chickens is more valuable than owning a shiny handful of metal that can't make anything else.
+You can buy and sell gold and silver coins at a coin shop, but then you're paying for the collectible value of the coin as well and that fluctuates based on perceived scarcity of the coin and the quality of the minting.

 Unlike stocks which get traded in shares, precious metals trade in troy ounces, also abbreviated as oz.
 (What you probably think of as an ounce is an avoirdupois ounce.)
 A troy ounce is slightly heavier than an avoirdupois ounce.
 A troy pound contains twelve troy ounces.
 Traders trade precious metals in troy ounces.
 The current price of gold (or spot price for gold) is always the cost of a single troy ounce.